Wednesday, 8 September 2021

 The bilingual inscription on the site is recorded both in Persian and in Sanskrit, indicating the regard of Pashtun rulers of Bayana for the Hindu population.
 Mehrdad Shokoohy believes that the Baoli was likely constructed to provide water exclusively for Hindus.

-Half of the Lodi empire under Sikander Lodi was held by the Farmulis/Parmulis.
-In Afghanistan they are found in Urgun (Paktika).
+The Farmulis constituted a significant portion of the nobility of the Lodi Empire in the 15th and 16th centuries.
+According to the Makhzan-i-Afghani, half of the Lodi Empire under Sikandar Lodi was held in jagir by the Farmulis/Parmulis.
+In Afghanistan, they are found in Urgun (Paktika).

 No comments: